Beokro/minix_virtural_machine/README.md

 	<img src="https://github.com/Beokro/minix_virtural_machine/raw/master/screenshots/21.png" width='550' height='340'/> <br><br>

 4. Minix3 will prompt you more questions about hardware specs and system options you want to use.
 You can choose the value that best suits your need.
 However if you are not sure what you want, press `Enter` to choose the default value.
-There are few tips we want to give in case you run into any unexpected situations.  <br>
+Few tips we want to give in case you run into any unexpected situations are  <br>
 	- If screen blanks, press CTRL+F3 to enable "software scrolling"<br>
 	- If things go wrong, press CTRL+C to abort and start over.<br>
 	<br><br>

 5. The installation is going to take a while, you can monitor the progress by looking at the number of remaining files.
-Once the installation is finished, type poweroff to exit the system.<br>
+Once the installation is finished, type poweroff to exit the system.
+Press `command` to regain the control of your mouse.<br>

 	<img src="https://github.com/Beokro/minix_virtural_machine/raw/master/screenshots/32.png" width='550' height='335.5'/><br><br>